csun-shine/the-pedal-garage-docs/docs/pg-tutorial-get-pedals-by-songID.md

 ]
 ```

-6. Run the curl command given in Step 5 to retrieve the songs for whichver pedal you want.
+6. Run the curl command given in Step 3 to retrieve the songs for whichver pedal you want.

-## Get pedals by songID - Postman
+## Get Pedals by SongID - Postman

 1. If you have not done so, run the JSON server following the steps given in the "Running JSON server" section.